-It's a problem of varying degrees depending on where you live.
-Indoor air can be up to five times more polluted than outdoor air and with four million deaths per year worldwide from indoor pollution, in many cases as a result of poorly ventilated homes, it's a serious matter for millions of people.
+Poor indoor air quality is a problem of varying degrees depending on where you live.
+It can be up to five times more polluted than outdoor air and, with four million deaths per year worldwide from household pollution, in many cases as a result of poorly ventilated homes, it's a serious matter for millions of people.

 As part of the wellbeing push from Silicon Valley, tech companies think they can help you to track and improve the air where you live.
 Air quality monitoring is both a standalone and an add-on feature.
 Tado's smart thermostats are getting the air monitoring feature later this year, for instance, and we've seen it before on smart home devices like smart security cameras.

 Even when it's the main event, it's often bundled in with other sensors that give you information about your home in real time β like motion, temperature and humidity.
 You might find that you start tracking out of curiosity and this may lead you to get into the purification game once you see the results.
 Because what's the point of tracking something if you're not going to do something about it?